shedd/duckpan-vagrant/README.md

 4. Run `vagrant up`

 The box takes some time to stand up.
 As the duckpan-install script runs, you won't see any output for a few minutes.
 On my 2.7 i7 Macbook Pro, it takes 18 minutes to complete.
-The box takes some time to stand up.
 Refer to [Troubleshooting](#Troubleshooting) for more info.

 ### Usage